BioDecode Usage Guide

 RequirementDetails

-Operating SystemmacOS 12+ (Apple Silicon or Intel), Windows 10+, Linux
+Operating SystemmacOS 12+ (Apple Silicon or Intel), Windows 10+

 RAM4 GB minimum, 8 GB recommended